duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 Layout of Duckietown:

 * Layout
-  - Tiles should be arranged where all path will form a closed loop.
+  - Tiles should be arranged in such a way that the path forms a closed loop.
   - Traffic lights are good to have but not necessary (optional).
   - Any 2 watchtower should observe at least one common April tag and all the April tags should be observed by all the watchtowers.
 * Infrastructure